ItsRudraksh/threadio/nexus_architecture.md

 ## Architecture Overview

-Threadio is built on a MERN stack architecture with integrated AI capabilities:
+Nexus is built on a MERN stack architecture with integrated AI capabilities:

 ### Core Components